RenderKit/oidn/doc/api.md

 very common that there are multiple different types of supported devices in the system (e.g. a CPU and one or more GPUs).

-The 2.0 version of the library introduces a simple *physical device* API, which enables the application to query the list of supported physical devices in the system, including their name, type, UUID, LUID, PCI address, etc. (see `oidnGetNumPhysicalDevices`, `oidnGetPhysicalDeviceString`, etc.).
+Open Image Denoise 2 introduces a simple *physical device* API, which enables the application to query the list of supported physical devices in the system, including their name, type, UUID, LUID, PCI address, etc. (see `oidnGetNumPhysicalDevices`, `oidnGetPhysicalDeviceString`, etc.).
 New logical